MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 # Hotpatch for new virtual machines

 Hotpatching is a new way to install updates on supported _Windows Server Datacenter: Azure Edition_ virtual machines (VMs) that doesn’t require a reboot after installation.
+It works by patching the in-memory code of running processes without the need to restart the process.
 This article covers information about hotpatch for supported VMs, which has the following benefits:

 - Lower workload impact with less reboots
 - Faster deployment of updates as the packages are smaller, install faster, and have easier patch orchestration with Azure Update Manager